 The trends outlined below can be indicators of what to expect in retail moving forward.

 1. Increased Redundancy in Logistics Operation

 In previous years, the trend in retail and manufacturing was to create highly efficient pipelines to deliver products.
 However, tightly integrated “just-in-time” manufacturing logistics might save some cost, but in this current situation, businesses are vulnerable to supply chain disruptions.
 For instance, manufacturing is heavily concentrated in China and when Chinese factories had to be unexpectedly closed, retailers were suddenly left without products to sell.
-Businesses should look to build some redundancy into their supply chain that can weather such problems in future.
-For example, China could supplement their supply chain by manufacturing some products in another country such as Vietnam, Philippines, or India.
+Businesses should look to build some redundancy into their supply chain that can weather such problems in the future.
+For example, China could supplement its supply chain by manufacturing some products in another country such as Vietnam, the Philippines, or India.
 Some retailers may also opt to always have excess inventory on hand.

 2. Increased Online Shopping Globally

 A growing percentage of shoppers were already going digital in 2019 globally.
 Since, 13% of goods were bought online globally, up from 6% in 2014, according to Euromonitor International.
 The coronavirus pandemic will further shift consumer behavior towards eCommerce.
 Even segments of eCommerce that buyers may have been originally hesitant to engage in previously, such as fresh produce or grocery, will also see increased adoption.
 According to eMarketer, in some countries more than half of food and beverage orders are handled over the phone.